Lambton - New Lambton

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, Lambton - New Lambton's approval levels have been significantly below the yearly average of 63, showing a notable downturn in recent development.
+Looking at development activity over the past five years, Lambton - New Lambton's approval levels have been significantly above the yearly average of 56, indicating strong recent growth in development activity.

 How many dwellings will be needed to accommodate future population growth?